-This article explains 8 Key Performance Indicators for Quality Releases with the help of Panaya Test Center end-to-end test solution:
+This article explains 8 Key Performance Indicators for Quality Releases with the help of Panaya Test Dynamix end-to-end test solution:

 It’s no secret that the Software Quality Managers are facing an increasing pressure to deliver high-quality software at a record-breaking speed.